 (Applies to: All Plans)

 To ensure fair and accurate claims payment, EmblemHealth conducts audits of previously adjudicated claims.
 The time period for these audits is referred to as the “Look Back Period.”
 Claims may be audited based on the settlement or paid/check date, not the date(s) of service.
-The date range for each audit is primarily determined by regulatory requirements and varies with the member’s plan type.
-The Look Back Periods are summarized in the table below (and may be modified as needed to reflect statutory, regulatory changes and exceptions).
+The date range for each audit is primarily determined by regulatory requirements and varies by plan type.
+The Look Back Periods are summarized in the table below (and may be modified as needed to reflect statutory, regulatory changes, and exceptions).

 Within one year for any reason and 3 years after the year in which payment was made for good cause (new and material evidence has come to light)